Employee Training: Software vs. Face-To-Face

-The Face-to-Face Method
+The Face-To-Face Method

-One of the most obvious advantages is that face-to-face training has the potential to be more engaging than e-learning for the employee.
+One of the most apparent advantages is that face-to-face training has the potential to be more engaging than e-learning for the employee.
 It takes a great deal of self-discipline to pay maximum attention and not be tempted to multitask (check one’s Facebook/Twitter feed and the like while trying to pay attention to the lecture) when there’s an actual physical barrier between you and the instructor.

 The Software Method

-Also, because software-based training can be attended from the comfort of one’s home, you can have as many students participating in a lecture as you’d like – you aren’t limited by the amount of physical space, unlike with the face-to-face method.
+Also, because software-based training can be attended from the comfort of one’s home, you can have as many students participating in a lecture as you’d like – you aren’t limited by the amount of physical space, unlike the face-to-face method.